ideascube/ansiblecube/DOC/deployment.md

 ### --name

-This is the only mendatory argument.
-This one will be used to set your server name, wifi hotspot name, dns name, ideascube name.
+This is the only mandatory argument.
+It will be used to set your server name, wifi hotspot name, dns name, ideascube name.

-If the latter match with one found in the [AnsibleCube device configuration file](https://github.com/ideascube/ansiblecube/blob/oneUpdateFile/roles/set_custom_fact/files/device_list.fact) the configuration template will be used.
-Otherwise a dialog box will pop up to ask you some questions about 3rd party software \(Khan Academy, Zim files\) you would like to install and configure.
+If the latter matches with one found in the [AnsibleCube device configuration file](https://github.com/ideascube/ansiblecube/blob/oneUpdateFile/roles/set_custom_fact/files/device_list.fact) the configuration template will be used.
+Otherwise a dialog box will pop up to ask you some questions about 3rd party softwares \(Khan Academy, Zim files\) you would like to install and configure.

 ### --timezone

-By default the timezone is `Europe/Paris` usefull if you headquarter is somewhere else.
+By default the timezone is `Europe/Paris`.
+This option is useful if your headquarter is somewhere else.
 Timezone can be found on [Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 ### --branch

-This is meant for test only.
-In most case you won't have to use this argument
+This is meant for testing only.
+In most case you won't have to use this argument.

 ### --managment

-By default this argument is set to `True`, meaning that the device installed will be managed remotlly by Library Whitout Border.
-If your device is used for a personnal project set this argument to `False`
+By default this argument is set to `True`, meaning that the device installed will be managed remotely by Library Whitout Border.
+If your device is used for a personal project, set this argument to `False`.

 ### --hostname

 By default, the hostname will be taken from `--name` argument.
 If you want to have a specific name and a specific hostame, set this variable.
-Don't forget to add **.lan**
+Don't forget to add **.lan**.

 ### --action

-By default this argument is not needed, the default value will be `master,custom`
+By default this argument is not needed, the default value will be `master,custom`.

 * master

-This argument match an AnsibleCube tag.
+This argument matches an AnsibleCube tag.
 It means that this argument will match specific action.
 For instance, this argument is usefull to build a minimal configuration \(like a master image for easy duplicating\).
 Only Ideascube and Kiwix server will be installed and configured.
-If you are using an ARM proc you will get to the homepage by typping `http://koombook.lan` or `http://ideasbox.lan` for an AMD64 processor.
+If you are using an ARM CPU you will get to the homepage by typing `http://koombook.lan`.
+Using `http://ideasbox.lan` for an AMD64 processor.

 This is great to give a try, but not enough for a long term use.

 * custom

-This "tag", will match more action within AnsibleCube, meaning configuration of your hotspot name, dns name matching  the `--name`.
-It will also install and configure 3rd party application.
+This "tag", will match more actions within AnsibleCube, like configuration of your hotspot name, dns name matching the `--name`.
+It will also install and configure 3rd party applications.

 * rename

 This action can be used in case you have fully installed a device \(master and custom action\) and you are not happy with the device name, then use the rename tag to change it.
-Fellow exemple below.
+Examples following.

 > **WARNING**

-> This action can't be used if the **master** and **custom** action have not been executed
+> This action can't be used if the **master** and **custom** action have not been executed.

 * update

 This action will keep your device up to date each time the device get an Internet connection.
 This is done automatically.
-However you can use it directly with this script.
+However you can use it manually with this script.

 > **WARNING**

-> This action can't be used if the **master** and **custom** action have not been executed
+> This action can't be used if the **master** and **custom** action have not been executed.

 * zim\_install

-This will specifiquelly trigger the task to download and install Zim files from Internet.
-Be carefull, you will need a fast Internet connection as the ZIM files are pretty havey \(from 200Mo to 60Go\).
+This will trigger the task of downloading and installing Zim files from Internet.
+Be carefull, you will need a fast Internet connection as the ZIM files are pretty heavy \(from 200Mo to 60Go\).

 > **WARNING**

-> This action can't be used if the **master** and **custom** action have not been executed
+> This action can't be used if the **master** and **custom** action have not been executed.

 * idc\_import

-This will specifiquelly trigger the task to massively import content whithin the Ideascube media-center.
+This will trigger the task of massively importing content within the Ideascube media-center.

-Before importing, you need to build a csv file and gather all you media in one folder.
-The best is to ask for help on \#ideascube on @freenode.org
+Before importing, you will need to build a csv file and gather all you medias in one folder.
+The best is to ask for help on \#ideascube on @freenode.org.

 > **WARNING**

-> This action can't be used if the **master** and **custom** action have not been executed
+> This action can't be used if the **master** and **custom** action have not been executed.

 * kalite\_import

 For faster installation and configuration, we have been mirroring all the kalite videos.
-It could not be used if you are standing outside of Library Without Border desk.
+Unfortunaltery, this mirror cannot be used if you are standing outside of Library Without Border office.
 You will have to download manually the videos from the Kalite web interface.

 > **WARNING**

-> This action can't be used if the **master** and **custom** action have not been executed
+> This action can't be used if the **master** and **custom** action have not been executed.

 ## Launch the deployment

-### Exemples
+### Examples

 ##### Create a master based on kb\_bdi\_irc Ideascube template